iosifache/StravaWorker/README.md

 ## Description :framed_picture:

-**Strava Activities Renamer** is a `Python` script for dumping all Strava activities to file, in `CSV` format, and (after editing the available property fields, that are listed in the table below) printing or updating them automatically.
+**Strava Activities Renamer** is a `Python 3` script for dumping all Strava activities to file, in `CSV` format, and (after editing the available property fields, that are listed in the table below) printing or updating them automatically.

 | Property     | Possible Actions       |
 |--------------|------------------------|